dardenreviews/dardenreviews.github.io/README.md

 [Markdown Tutorial](https://dardenreviews.github.io/notebook_html_tutorial)

 >This tutorial will show you how to use lots of exciting markdown code in your README files as well as your Jupyter Notebooks!
-Once you're ready to show off an exercise or project you are particularly proud of, check out the tutorial below on downloading your Jupyter notebooks as HTML.

 SQL Review Notebooks